lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 direct POP method; the example below shows.
 For simplicity, it is assumed that the certification requester already has a signing-only certificate.

-The fact that a second round-trip is required is implicit rather than explicit.
-The server determines this based on the fact that no other POP exists for the certification request.

 Message #1 from client to server:

 ~~~